History Explorer Camps

 These camps take place Tuesday-Thursday, 9am-1pm.
 Campers will bring a lunch each day.
 Grade Recommendation: K-3rd Completed.

-Travel back in time to the mid-1800s and live like early Minnesota farm kid, Lillie Gibbs!
+Travel back in time to the mid-1800s and explore life as an early Minnesota farm kid!

-We are celebrating Ramsey County Historical Society’s upcoming publication, Grasshoppers in My Bed, Lillie Belle Gibbs, Minnesota Farm Girl 1877, by centering this popular camp around the year-in-the-life story of the Gibbs’ youngest daughter, Lillie.
-Campers will go to school in a one-room schoolhouse, help with the weekly wash, run an errand to the local general store, make butter, and more!
+Campers will go to school in a one-room schoolhouse, help with the weekly wash, run an errand to the local general store, work in the garden, and more!
 Every morning starts with feeding the Gibbs Farm animals.
-Farm kids like Lillie had a lot of responsibility, but they also knew how to have fun!
-Campers play marbles, horseshoes, learn about making (and taste) homemade butter.
+Farm kids like the Gibbs children had a lot of responsibility, but they also knew how to have fun!
+Campers play marbles, horseshoes, and learn about making (and tasting) homemade butter.
 Campers will return to the 21st century with a new understanding of 19th century school, work, and play!

 Learn about Minnesota’s first people, the Dakota, past & present, in this unique camp!

 Developed with Dakota partners, including instructors from University of Minnesota’s Dakota Language Program, this camp allows kids to explore 1830s seasonal life through the lens of Cloud Man’s village, where a young Jane Gibbs spent many of her childhood years.
 Campers are introduced to the Dakota language and play games to learn names of colors and animals!
-Activities include practicing with bows & arrows, learning about the engineering involved with constructing a tipi, visiting a replica bark lodge, hearing stories, and sampling traditional Dakota inspired food on the last day!
+Activities include practicing with bows & arrows, learning about the engineering involved with constructing a tipi, visiting a replica bark lodge, hearing stories, and sampling traditional Dakota inspired food!

 Come explore the outdoors!